A common misconception about conversion optimization is that your work ends when the user converts.

 How Do We Define Customer Loyalty?

-Generally speaking, customer loyalty is defined as the intention and action of choosing a certain brand or product repeatedly instead of other alternatives.
+Customer loyalty refers to the relationship between a brand and its customers, expressed by the customers’ trust, intention and action of choosing that brand or product repeatedly instead of other alternatives.

 This attitude is measured through a variety of means, namely the customer’s intention to repurchase, the intention of cross-buying (buy another product from the same company), the intention to switch to a competitor (price tolerance), and intention to recommend the brand/company to other consumers.